lolepezy/rpki-prover/README.md

    - Clone https://github.com/lolepezy/rpki-prover/

-   - Run `stack install rpki-prover:rpki-prover` inside of the `rpki-prover` directory.
+   - Run `./build-local.sh` inside of the `rpki-prover` directory.
 It should take quite some time (30-50 minutes as it has to build all the required libraries)

    - Run `mkdirs.sh` script.
 This script accepts an argument -- directory where `rpki-prover` will store the TAL files, cache, rsync mirror and different temporary files.
 If the argument is not set the default `$HOME/.rpki` will be used.
 After creating directory structure it will download TAL files from `https://github.com/NLnetLabs/routinator/tree/master/tals` (kudos, guys!)